 Step 1: Read the Question Properly to Select Information

-One of the foremost things to consider in mind before writing about the pie chart is to read the question carefully.
-In the IELTS writing task 1 question itself, you can find basic information which you can select in order to firstly understand the question and then write introduction.
+One of the foremost things to consider before writing about the pie chart is to read the question carefully.
+In the IELTS writing task 1 question itself, you can find basic information which you can select in order to firstly understand the question and then write an introduction.
 To select the information, you should go through the question statement, heading of pie chart diagram, labels of pie chart sections and any other text written at the bottom or anywhere.

 Step 2: Start Writing Introduction

-Once you are done with understanding the pie-chart question and now that you know what the question is about, you can start writing introduction by using paraphrasing skills.
+Once you are done with understanding the pie-chart question and now that you know what the question is about, you can start writing an introduction by using paraphrasing skills.
 You can make use of words or phrases written on the diagram heading or labels in order to better describe what the pie chart is about.
 For example,

 The pie chart shows the amount of food eaten by youngsters in Australia in the year 2000.